-An HSM3 device (Entrust nShield Solo Series or Entrust nShield Connect Series4) is used as a cryptographic module for the generation and the protection of the signature creation data (SCD).
-The respective HSM is operated according to its FIPS 140-2 level 3 certification in conjunction with the published security policies or according to its Common Criteria EAL4+ certification.
+An HSM device (Thales nShield Solo Series or Thales nShield Connect Series) is used as a cryptographic module for the generation and the protection of the signature creation data (SCD).
+The respective HSM is operated according to its FIPS 140-2 level 3 certification in conjunction with the published security policies resp. according to its Common Criteria EAL4+ certification.
 The HSMs provide a secure protection mechanism "Security World" for storing private keys outside of the HSM in a database.